What is Contract Costing?

 - Each contract is distinct and requires separate accounting.

-- In most of the cases, materials are specially purchased for each contract.
+- In most cases, companies specially purchase materials for each contract.

 Difference Between Job Costing And Contract Costing